StevenBlack/vocab/readme.md

 ### obumbrate
-Not to be confused with adumbrate, which means to foreshadow, obumbrate means to darken, overshadow or make difficult to see or understand.
+To darken, overshadow or make difficult to see or understand.
 The word should be used only figuratively.
-Skies cbud over before a rainstorm; weak explanations obumbrate the understanding of a scientific concept.
+Skies cloud over before a rainstorm; weak explanations obumbrate the understanding of a scientific concept.